Juventus hangs on to knock Barcelona and misfiring Messi out of the Champions League

 [ Follow FC Yahoo on social media: Twitter | Facebook | Tumblr ]

-In Barca’s miraculous comeback over Paris Saint-Germain in the round of 16 of the Champions League, when they overcame a 4-0 loss in the first leg with a heart-stopping 6-1 win at home, Luis Enrique’s team had found an early goal to inspire hope and a late one before the break to mark the halfway point in their comeback.
+In Barca’s miraculous comeback over Paris Saint-Germain in the round of 16 of the Champions League, when they overcame a 4-0 loss in the first leg with a heart-stopping 6-1 win at home, Luis Enrique’s team had found an early goal to inspire hope and a late one before the break to mark the halfway point in its comeback.

-But Barca was getting nowhere against the Italian team.
+But Barcelona was getting nowhere against the Italian team.
 A 3-0 loss in Turin a week earlier in the first leg of the quarterfinals necessitated another big win.
 None seemed to be forthcoming.
 And indeed, none would materialize, with the return game ending 0-0, sending Juve into the semifinals at Barca’s expense.

 Certainly, Barcelona was the better side.
 And had far more chances.
 Messi had connected with Jordi Alba early on, but he’d come up just short on his run.
 And the maestro himself had failed to score on three good looks before halftime.

 Juve had done just enough to keep Barca from coming at them without recourse, as the Argentines Gonzalo Higuain and Paulo Dybala threatened on the break.
 But it was largely one-way traffic.
-Barca couldn’t get through that final line of defense though, where things were too congested to get quality shots off — save for Messi’s.
+Barcelona couldn’t get through that final line of defense, though, where things were too congested to get quality shots off – save for Messi’s.

-As Barca’s pressure built, so did its frustration.
+As Barca’a pressure built, so did its frustration.
 It felt victimized by Kuipers’ laissez-faire handling of the game.

-Barca had, going into the night, won 15 straight games at home in the Champions League with a 50-7 scoring record.
-But Juve would not be as prone to mistakes as the Parisians.
-And subsequently, it would not get rattled by a succession of hope-inspiring goals by Barca.
+Barcelona had, going into the night, won 15 straight games at home in the Champions League with a 50-7 scoring record.
+But Juventus would not be as prone to mistakes as the Parisians.
+And subsequently, it would not get rattled by a succession of hope-inspiring goals by the Catalans.

 In the second half, Messi had several more looks but seemed entirely out of sorts.
 It was a Messi we’re unaccustomed to, a discombobulating human version of an otherworldly talent.
 Capable of failure.
 Not impervious to missing decent chances.